Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 Ever wondered how employee-friendly your state happens to be?
 You probably never gave it much thought — until you or someone you love got hurt or sick at work.
 Each state has its own rules and guidelines for workers compensation benefits, and they very widely.

 Just as every claimant is unique, so too is each state’s individual rules.
 For example, states have different laws about which employers must carry workers’ comp insurance.
+Here’s what to know about your state and the workers compensation coverage they provide.

 Company Size Guidelines for Providing Workers Compensation Benefits by State